jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

     - **_effs** [required]:
         - Type: Text [List]
         - Default: None
         - Description: A list of texts that represents the loading-efficiency pairs of the filter element.
 The loading-efficiency pair defines the efficiency of the filter element at the given loading.
 Each pair must be presented as a text in the format of `loading efficiency`.
-Loading and efficiency can be separated by a space` `, a comma`,`, a tab`    `, a colon`:`, or a dashline`-`.
+Loading and efficiency can be separated by a space` `, a comma`,`, a tab`    `, or a colon`:`.
 For example, `0.1 0.9`, `0.1,0.9`, and `0.1:0.9` are all valid loading-efficiency pairs.
 - **Outputs**:
     - **filter data**:
         - Type: Filter efficiency data (simple gaseous) [Item]